Predicting Human Perceptions of Robot Performance During Navigation Tasks: Related Work

-\textbf{Implicit Human Feedback.} We distinguish between explicit and implicit human feedback about robot performance.
+We distinguish between explicit and implicit human feedback about robot performance.
 Explicit feedback corresponds to purposeful or deliberate information conveyed by humans to robots, e.g., through preferences \cite{biyik2022aprel,suresh2023robot} or survey instruments \cite{avrunin2014socially,mavrogiannis2022social}.
 Meanwhile, implicit feedback are cues and signals that people exhibit without intending to communicate some specific information about robot performance, yet they can be used to infer such perceptions.
 Inferring performance from implicit feedback can reduce the chances of excessively querying users for explicit feedback in robot learning scenarios \cite{rivoire2016delicate,gucsi2020ask}, thereby minimizing the risk of feedback fatigue~\cite{lin2020review}.
 Learning from implicit feedback is not without challenges, however, as it can be difficult to interpret~\cite{cui2021empathic, stiber2022modeling}.
-For example, this can happen due to inter-person variability in facial expressions \cite{gunes2008lab} or similar signals being produced for different reasons~\cite{candon2023nonverbal}.
+For example, this can happen due to inter-person variability in facial expressions \cite{gunes2008lab}, similar signals being produced for different reasons~\cite{candon2023nonverbal}, or signals changing over time as interactions progress~\cite{candon2024react}.

 Our work considers a variety of nonverbal implicit signals, including gaze, body motion, and facial expressions, which have long been studied in social signal processing \cite{vinciarelli2009social}.
-While in some cases these signals are explicit feedback (e.g., to interrupt an agent \cite{yan2020frownonerror}), our work considers them implicit feedback because we do not prime humans to react in specific ways to a robot.
-As such, our work is closer to ~\cite{cui2021empathic,wachowiak2022analysing,mcquillin2022learning,stiber2022effective,candon2023nonverbal}, which used nonverbal signals to identify critical states during robot operation, detect robot errors, and adjust robot behavior.
-Other types of feedback signals, such as those from brain-computer interfaces, have been used in HRI~\cite{bos2010human,muelling2015autonomy,xu2020accelerating}; however, they are impractical for navigation tasks.
+While in some cases these signals are treated as explicit feedback (e.g., to interrupt an agent \cite{yan2020frownonerror}), we consider them implicit feedback because we do not prime humans to react in specific ways to a robot.
+As such, our work is closer to \cite{cui2021empathic,wachowiak2022analysing,mcquillin2022learning,stiber2022effective,candon2023nonverbal}, which used \track{these} signals to identify critical states during robot operation, detect robot errors, and adjust robot behavior.